learnk8s/learnk8s.io/src/gatekeeper/content.md

 enforced against the `apps` API group and of kind, `Deployment`.
 Since these fields are arrays, you can specify multiple values and extend the checks to StatefulSets, DaemonSets, etc.

-You can save the above content into a new file and name it `check_image_tag_constraint.yaml`.
+Save the above content into a new file and name it `check_image_tag_constraint.yaml`.

-Run kubectl apply to create the constraint:
+Run `kubectl apply` to create the constraint:

 ```terminal|command=1|title=bash
 kubectl apply -f check_image_tag_constraint.yaml